linsolas/casperjs-runner-maven-plugin/README.md

     </tr>
     <tr>
         <td><code>verbose</code></td>
-        <td>Set the *plugin* to be verbose during its execution.
-It will not impact the verbosity of the CasperJS execution.</td>
+        <td>Set the plugin to be verbose during its execution.
+It will ALSO impact the verbosity of the CasperJS execution (ie, setting the --verbose command line option).</td>
         <td><code>${maven.verbose}</code>, falling back to false</td>
         <td>No</td>
         <td><code>casperjs.verbose</code></td>